microsoft/affectbased/README.md

 For the simulation environment, we used [AirSim](https://github.com/Microsoft/AirSim).
 Since the compiled simulation is too heavy to upload, we encourage you to compile AirSim and play with it.
-To assemble the exact environment we've been working on, you can download our map and JSON files from:
+To assemble the exact environment we had been working on, you can download our map and JSON files from:
 [link to maps and jsons]

 ### Training